History of Grace

 In the 1970s, the downtown neighborhood went thought significant decline, and the parish lived through a difficult period in its history.
 The new century, though, brought our city and parish a new lease on life, as both experienced new growth and vitality.
 In 2007, that growth helped put Grace Church in a wonderful position to welcome the members of the Church of the Messiah (in the Olneyville neighborhood) when it merged with Grace, bringing still more energy to Grace Church.

-“To build by the grace of God, a loving and joyful community which lives the Gospel through worship, proclamation and service to each other and to downtown.”
+“To build by the grace of God, a loving and joyful community which lives the Gospel through worship, proclamation, and service to each other and to downtown Providence, and beyond.”